theopn/dotfiles/README.md

 > Focused note-taker

-Because of [my extensive Neovim IDE config](https://github.com/theopn/theovim), Vim is kept minimal as my journal writer with the Vimwiki plug-in.
+Because of [my extensive Neovim IDE config](https://github.com/theopn/theovim), My Vimrc is kept minimal as my journal writer with the Vimwiki plug-in.

 - Config:
-    - Handmade TabLine (buffer line) and StatusLine, sensible default settings, and handful of plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug), including [Vimwiki](https://github.com/vimwiki/vimwiki)
+    - Handmade TabLine (buffer line) and StatusLine, sensible default settings, and a handful of plug-ins managed by [vim-plug](https://github.com/junegunn/vim-plug), including [Vimwiki](https://github.com/vimwiki/vimwiki)
     - `pastelcula.vim`, a custom [base16](https://github.com/chriskempson/base16-vim) theme loosely based on Dracula is included.
         Thanks [Jonathan](https://github.com/JonathanOppenheimer) for helping his colorblind friend
-    - `:CD`: Change buffer working directory to the parent directory of the buffer
+    - `:CD`: Change the buffer working directory to the parent directory of the buffer
     - `:TrimWhitespace`: Remove all trailing whitespace
     - Reference the `vimrc` for the list of keybindings